-Moustafa is just one of many talented students who benefit from having WordPlay programs offered directly in their schools.
-Embedded school programs eliminate many of the barriers students and their families face when it comes to accessing programs at the original WordPlay writing center in Northside.
+Embedded school programs eliminate many of the barriers students and their families face when it comes to accessing programs at WordPlay's writing center in Northside.

 From the creative Aiken Writers Room to immersive Readers Theater performances to public Poet Trees, WordPlay brings project-based reading, writing and storytelling workshops into classrooms, with partnerships between trained teaching artists and classroom teachers to complement curriculum with the arts.

 WORDPLAY'S IN-SCHOOL PROGRAMS

 WORDlab AT CHASE ELEMENTARY

 An after-school reading lab piloted at Chase Elementary School, WORDlab provides support for students in grades 3-6 to boost reading proficiency.
 WORDlab is designed to foster positive feelings about reading and writing as students participate in focused reading activities blended with discussion, writing, visual art and themed movement/play.

 WRITERS' ROOM AT AIKEN HIGH SCHOOL

-The WordPlay Writers Room pilot was made possible thanks to funding from:
+The WordPlay Writers Room is made possible thanks to funding from: